wytee64/Bible_in_52/README.md

 - **Daily Completion Tracking**: Mark each day’s reading as completed with a simple tap.
 - **Visual Progress Indicators**: Progress bars and statistics show percentage completion, books completed, total chapters read, and ongoing readings.
 - **Streak Counter**: See your consecutive day streak to stay motivated.
-- **Calendar View**: A monthly calendar shows which days have completed readings, highlighting today and completed days.
 - **Daily Reminders**: Schedule notifications to remind you to read at your preferred time.
 You can enable/disable reminders and choose morning, noon, or evening times.
 - **Persistent Data Storage**: All reading progress and settings are saved locally using `SharedPreferences`.
 - **Interactive UI**: Tappable readings, color-coded progress indicators, and simple navigation across Reading Plan, Calendar, and Settings tabs.